Nature is a sacred place

 1,000+ Class 10 students started this chapter today

-What is the main objective of keeping nature and sacred places clean?
+What is the main idea behind keeping nature sacred and divine places clean?

 Answer